 Mean score of companies in the Transport Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The LATAM Travel Association currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This lack of data suggests that the association may still be in the early stages of establishing measurable climate commitments or may not publicly disclose such information at this time.
-In the broader context of the travel industry, many organisations are increasingly focusing on sustainability and carbon reduction strategies, often setting Science-Based Targets Initiative (SBTi) goals to align with global climate objectives.
-However, without specific commitments or data from the LATAM Travel Association, it is unclear how they are addressing climate change within their operations.
+This suggests that the association may not have established formal commitments to reduce carbon emissions or may be in the early stages of developing such strategies.
+In the context of the travel industry, many organisations are increasingly focusing on sustainability and climate action, often setting Science-Based Targets (SBTi) to align with global climate goals.
+However, without specific data or commitments from the LATAM Travel Association, it is unclear how they are addressing their carbon footprint or contributing to broader climate initiatives.
+As the industry evolves, it is essential for organisations like the LATAM Travel Association to consider implementing measurable climate commitments and reduction targets to enhance their sustainability profile and contribute positively to climate action.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.